 Business Plan Lesson 6: Financials

 This is the sixth part of a Ten part series on business planning which you can join at any time.
-To start from the begining sign up for the Free Weekly Business Planning Series and recieve a blank business outline too!
+To start from the beginning sign up for the Free Weekly Business Planning Series and receive a blank business outline too!

 As you drive along, your car’s gauges give you up to the minute feedback on your progress.
 The gas gauge tells you when it is time to stop and re-fuel.
 The same is true for the financial statements in your business.